ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Powershell_Instructions.md

-Once the PowerShell script has completed successfully, log into the SQL Server to view all the datasets that have been created in the `CampaignManagement` database.
+Once the PowerShell script has completed successfully, log into the SQL Server to view all the datasets that have been created in the `Campaign` database.
 Hit `Refresh` if necessary.
 <br/>
 <img src="../Images/alltables.png" width="30%">